 On December 15, 2017, the Company entered issued 35,000 shares of the Company's newly created Series C Convertible Preferred Stock, par value \$0.01 per share (the "Preferred Stock").
 For more information, see "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity and Capital Resources-Preferred Stock."
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Preferred Stock."
 Under the terms of the Preferred Stock, each share of Preferred Stock can be converted into shares of the Company's Common Stock, at an initial conversion price equal to \$1.96 per share, subject to appropriate adjustments for any stock dividend, stock split, stock combination, reclassification or similar transaction.
 Holders of the Preferred Stock will also receive dividends at 6% per annum payable, at the Company's option, in cash or Common Stock.
-There are several triggering events upon which the Company or the holders of the Preferred Stock have the right to require each holder of Preferred Stock to convert all, or any whole number, of shares of the Preferred Stock in cash at a price equal to the Liquidation Preference (as defined in the Series C Certificate of Designations).
+There are several triggering events upon which the Company or the holders of the Preferred Stock have the right to require each holder of Preferred Stock to convert all, or any whole number, of shares of the Preferred Stock into Common Stock.
+Additionally, on or after December 15, 2022, each holder of Preferred Stock can also require the Company to redeem its Preferred Stock in cash at a price equal to the Liquidation Preference (as defined in the Series C Certificate of Designations).
 If holders of the Preferred Stock exercise this right to require the Company to redeem all the Preferred Stock, the Company may have insufficient liquidity to pay the redemption price or the Company's payment of the redemption price may adversely impact the Company's liquidity and ability to finance its operations.